top of page

 "1957::The Club's Final Days" Clip: Victoria Daily Times (1957) Victoria, British Columbia

 The Sourdough Lodge Boys' Camp, formed in 1953 at Lampson Elementary School, lasted only a few years.
-In 1957, their old truck broke down for good, marking the club's final days together.
+In 1957, the old truck broke down for good, marking the club's final days together.
 At its peak, the club's membership accommodated over 100 youngsters, with students joining in from North Ward, South Park and James Bay schools.
-Although their time together was short, the boys had learned valuable life skills like the Cheechakos of long ago.
-Some boys even walked away with panned nuggets of gold worth almost $1.50.
+Although their time together was short, the boys had learned valuable life skills, just like the miners of long ago.

 bottom of page